GolfRider/llm-inference-lab/README.md

 A hands-on lab measuring how LLM inference behaves on a single GPU, from a Kubernetes platform engineer's perspective.
-Backs the talk "From HTTP Services to Token Services: Diagnosing LLM Inference on Kubernetes."
+Backs the talk "From Request to Token: Diagnosing LLM Inference on Kubernetes."

 ## The problem